assaabloy-ppi/salt-channel/files/spec/salt-channel-v2-final2-draft.md

 M4 is sent by the client.
-When M4 has been sent and received both peers have authenticated themselves to each other, and they have agreed upon a symmetric encryption key, i.e. the Salt Channel handhsake is complete.
+When M4 has been sent and received both peers have authenticated themselves to each other, and they have agreed upon a symmetric encryption key, i.e. the Salt Channel handshake is complete.

     **** M4 ****